Tiger Mother Amy Chua Roars Back At Yale Law School

 The prominent professor has been stripped of certain teaching duties after allegations of misconduct — allegations she forcefully denies.

 Welcome to Original Jurisdiction, the latest legal publication by me, David Lat.
-You can learn more about Original Jurisdiction by reading its About page, you can reach me by email at firstname.lastname@example.org, and you can register to receive updates on this signup page.
+You can learn more about Original Jurisdiction by reading its About page, you can reach me by email at firstname.lastname@example.org, and you can subscribe by clicking on the button below.

 Last night, the Yale Daily News published an explosive report about Professor Amy Chua of Yale Law School — yes, that Amy Chua, the famous author of a controversial, bestselling parenting memoir, Battle Hymn of the Tiger Mother.
 From the Daily News: